SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Conclusions

 \section{Conclusions}

-In this study, we present UniSurg, a video-native foundation model for universal surgical video understanding.
-By shifting from pixel-level reconstruction to latent motion prediction through the V-JEPA framework, UniSurg learns robust spatiotemporal representations that capture the semantic structure of surgical procedures while disregarding low-level visual noise.
-Our key technical contributions, motion-guided latent prediction, spatiotemporal affinity self-distillation, and feature diversity regularization, specifically address the challenges of surgical videos, including texture-sparse regions, visual artifacts, and the struggle to maintain temporal coherence.
-To enable large-scale pretraining, we have curated UniSurg-15M, the largest multi-modal surgical video dataset to date, spanning 3,658 hours across 13 anatomical regions.
+In this study, we present SurgMotion, a video-native foundation model for universal surgical video understanding.
+By shifting from pixel-level reconstruction to latent motion prediction through the V-JEPA framework, SurgMotion learns robust spatiotemporal representations that capture the semantic structure of surgical procedures while disregarding low-level visual noise.
+Our key technical contributions, motion-guided latent masked prediction, spatiotemporal affinity self-distillation, and spatiotemporal feature diversity regularization, specifically address the challenges of surgical videos, including texture-sparse regions, visual artifacts, and the struggle to maintain temporal coherence.
+To enable large-scale pretraining, we have curated SurgMotion-15M, the largest multi-modal surgical video dataset to date, spanning 3,658 hours across 13 anatomical regions.

-Extensive experiments have demonstrated that UniSurg achieves state-of-the-art performance across a comprehensive variety of surgical video understanding tasks.
-On workflow recognition, UniSurg outperforms prior methods on all 8 benchmarks, with particularly strong gains on challenging domains such as EgoSurgery (+14.6\% F1 over the best surgical foundation model) and PitVis (+10.3\% F1).
-On fine-grained action understanding, UniSurg sets new state-of-the-art results on triplet recognition, action recognition, and skill assessment.
-On dense prediction tasks, UniSurg achieves superior polyp segmentation, especially under domain shift, and best-in-class depth estimation, despite not being explicitly trained for geometric reasoning.
+Extensive experiments have demonstrated that SurgMotion achieves state-of-the-art performance across a comprehensive variety of surgical video understanding tasks.
+On workflow recognition, SurgMotion outperforms prior methods on all 8 benchmarks, with particularly strong gains on challenging domains such as EgoSurgery (+14.6\% F1 over the best surgical foundation model) and PitVis (+10.3\% F1).
+On fine-grained action understanding, SurgMotion sets new state-of-the-art results on triplet recognition, action recognition, and skill assessment.
+On dense prediction tasks, SurgMotion achieves superior polyp segmentation, especially under domain shift, and best-in-class depth estimation, despite not being explicitly trained for geometric reasoning.

-While UniSurg-15M is the largest surgical video dataset to date, certain procedures and institutions remain underrepresented.
+While SurgMotion-15M is the largest surgical video dataset to date, certain procedures and institutions remain underrepresented.
 Our results demonstrate that strong cross-procedural generalization is achievable when diverse, large-scale data is available, underscoring the importance of continuing multi-institutional data curation efforts.

-UniSurg represents a step toward surgical AI that generalizes across procedures, institutions, and imaging modalities.
-We envision applications in intraoperative decision support, automated documentation, and objective skill assessment, and hope that UniSurg will serve as a foundation for further research in surgical video understanding.
+SurgMotion represents a step toward surgical AI that generalizes across procedures, institutions, and imaging modalities.
+We envision applications in intraoperative decision support, automated documentation, and objective skill assessment, and hope that SurgMotion will serve as a foundation for further research in surgical video understanding.